DeanLight/spannerlib/tutorials/Advanced usage.md

 ## Rule-Manipulation Optimization

-These kind of optimization travrse the `parse_graph` and rules that weren't added to the `term graph`.
+These kind of optimizations traverse the `parse_graph` and find rules that weren't added to the `term graph`.
-Then, they update each rule - by modyfieng it's body relations list.
+Then, they update each rule - by modifying it's body relations list.

 Here are some example of possible optimization passes of this kind:
 1. optimization that removes duplicated relations from a rule.